As Louisa stumbled through the burning smoke and crackling trunks, she tried to keep her thoughts on happy things.

 The adults hadn’t done enough to stop the worst of it.
 They kept exploiting the Earth until the tipping point was long past, and the younger generations could only watch in horror.Here there were fires.
 Elsewhere there were floods, or blizzards, or droughts.

 She would not sit and do nothing anymore.

 A firefighting plane groaned overhead, dropping its cargo of water.
 It wouldn’t be enough.

-She breathed in, the ash and smoke filling her lungs, choking her as she breathed in one last time, then drew her hands together, reining in the vortex until it consumed her.
-Her blood sang, her soul had reached its boiling point, and her body absorbed all of the flames.
+Ash and smoke filled her lungs, choking her as she breathed in one last time, then drew her hands together, reining in the acres of flame until they consumed her instead.
+Her blood sang, and her soul reached its boiling point as her body absorbed all of the flames.
 She screamed, her voice mingling with the final roar of the dying inferno.

-Smoke rose, curling up to the clearing sky.
+Smoke plumed in great dark clouds, curling up into the empty sky.

 But so would the flames.

 Meredith, I love how unexpected this idea is – so original and creative!
 And we all love a happy ending.
 If only we had one of these fire-eaters in real life!

 Powerful and thought provoking.
 The final line delivers an unexpected punch!